Quantum-Monarch/watchlist-app/README.md

 The project stores the user’s navigation path to support smoother UX when returning to pages.
 The app includes logic to differentiate between movies and series and handle each appropriately.
-Fully built using function-based views and session handling.
+Fully built using function-based views and session handling,This app integrates with the TMDB API to allow users to search for real movies.

 ## 🧠 Why I Built This

 This started as a personal learning project to dig into Django more deeply.
-What started simple ended up teaching me a lot about user session handling, model relationships, view logic, and Django’s quirks with redirects.
+What started simple ended up teaching me a lot about user session handling, model relationships, view logic, forms, and Django’s quirks with redirects.
 If you’ve ever wanted to scream at a back button, this app will make you feel seen 😂.

 ## 🙋‍♂️ Author
 Kent Woiso — Built this project while learning Django.